jessicaribeiroalves/python-practice/README.md

 # python-practice

-Python exercises for learning purposes.
+My solutions for [ProgrammingExpert](https://www.programmingexpert.io/) assessments.

-## First assessment
+## Programming Fundamentals

-- Guessing a random number based on a user given range
+1. Guessing a random number based on a user given range

-## Second assessment
-- Substitution cipher program
+2. Substitution cipher program

-## Third assessment
-- Sorting a list of lists based on different values of a parameter
+3. Sorting a list of lists based on different values of a parameter

-## Fourth assessment
-- Getting the longest not duplicate words from a list
+4. Getting the longest not duplicate words from a list

-## Fifth assessment
-- Getting the pairs of digits which the sum is equal to a given number
+5. Getting the pairs of digits which the sum is equal to a given number

-## Sixth assessment
-- Checking the characters frequency in given strings
+6. Checking the characters frequency in given strings

+## Object-Oriented Programming

+1. Creating an Inventory Class

+2. Creating a Student Class

+3. Implementing Geometry Inheritance

+4. Creating a Deck Class

+5. FileSystem Implementation